OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 Runbooks can be thought of as a simplified version of your project's [Deployment Process](/docs/deployment-process/index.md), for people in the world of Operations who need to run isolated processes quickly and easily against their infrastructure.

-You can create many runbooks per project and share the [project variables](/docs/deployment-process/variables/index.md) that are available for that project.

 An example runbook might be a "Cleanup runbook" that removes various temp files/folders on your environments.
 To do this, you would simply create a new runbook, add a script step to do your cleanup work (targeting your machines by role) and then run this on your desired environments.

+## Variables Support

+You can create many runbooks per project and share the [project variables](/docs/deployment-process/variables/index.md) that are available for that project.

+### Current Limitations

+**Prompted Variables**
+Prompted variables are not currently supported for the Runbooks feature, but we aim to have support for prompted variables in the near future.
+There is no workaround at this time.

+**Scoping**
+You cannot currently scope project variables to either a Deployment or Runbook Process, but we aim to support this in the future.
+A workaround is to namespace your project variables for Runbook-specific variables you wish to consume in your Runbook Process.
+For example: Your project variable could be named `Runbook.MyProjectVariable` and then only access these "Runbook" variables in your Runbook Process.

 ## Runbook Snapshots and Runs